outsidedav/swift/app_launch/mobile_applaunch.md

 The service provides platform-specific SDKs to simplify application development.
 The {{site.data.keyword.cloud_notm}} Mobile Services Swift SDKs can be installed with either Cocoapods or Carthage.

 1. Click **Settings**.
 2. Install the [SDK](https://github.com/ibm-bluemix-mobile-services/bms-clientsdk-swift-applaunch).
-See the readme for detailed information on installation and technical concepts.
+For more information, see the readme that includes installation steps and technical concepts.
 3. Copy the configuration keys to initialize your app.
 Use the app secret, app GUID, and client secret to configure your app and create engagements.

 ## Step 3.
 Creating a feature
 {: #step3}

-The {{site.data.keyword.engage_short}} service enables you to create and test responses to features.
+The {{site.data.keyword.engage_short}} service creates and tests responses to features.

 ![Feature Details](images/feature_creation_animated.gif){: gif}

 To create a feature, complete the following steps:
 1. In the navigation pane, click **Features** > **Create New Feature**.
-2. Update the Create New Feature and Metrics form with a feature name and description.
+2. Update the Create New F veature and Metrics form with a feature name and description.
 You can also define the feature properties and add metrics to measure the impact of your engagement.
 Click **Bulk edit** to add multiple properties by editing the JSON.
 3. Click **Create**.
 The new feature now appears on the Features panel.
 4. Enable the feature after it is developed.
 5. To enable a feature to be used as an engagement, click the Feature that you created.